parsh2004/Experiment--04-Implementation-of-combinational-logic-using-universal-gates-/README.md

 ## Procedure

-### 1.Use module projname(input,output) to start the Verilog programmming.
+ 1.Use module projname(input,output) to start the Verilog programmming.
-### 2.Assign inputs and outputs using the word input and output respectively.
+ 2.Assign inputs and outputs using the word input and output respectively.
-### 3.Use defined keywords like wire,assign and required logic gates to represent the boolean expression.
+ 3.Use defined keywords like wire,assign and required logic gates to represent the boolean expression.
-### 4.Represent the output according to the given boolean expression(Using either NAND or NOR gate)
-### 5.End the verilog program using keyword endmodule.
+ 4.Represent the output according to the given boolean expression(Using either NAND or NOR gate) 5.End the verilog program using keyword endmodule.

 ## Program:

 Program to design a Implementation of combinational logic using universal gates-  and verify its truth table in quartus using Verilog programming.
 ```
-Developed by: Y SHAVEDHA
+Developed by: M Parshwanath
-RegisterNumber: 212221230095
+RegisterNumber: 212221230073
 ```
 ## IMPLEMENT THE LOGIC USING NAND GATE:
 ```